 F. Upon violation of a term or condition of supervised probation or of the period of good behavior, the court may enter an adjudication of guilt and proceed as otherwise provided by law.

 G. Notwithstanding any other provision of this section, whenever a court places a person on probation upon terms and conditions pursuant to this section, such action shall be treated as a conviction for purposes of § 18.2-308.”

 There are three different types of protective orders.
 An emergency protective order can be issued by either a magistrate or a judge and is based upon the sworn affidavit of the “victim”.
-This is a one-sided affair in which the magistrate or judge only hears evidence from the party seeking the protective order.
+This is a process which the magistrate or judge hears evidence from the party seeking the protective order.
 The accused is usually unaware of situation until/if the emergency protective order is granted, at which point in time he or she will be served.
 An emergency protective order expires, on its own, within seventy-two hours from the time that it is issued.
-However, it can be extended by the “victim” within that seventy-two hour period.
-Should this occur, the protective becomes a preliminary protective order.
-The preliminary protective order remains in effect until the court can conduct an evidentiary hearing to determine whether or not the protective order should be made into a permanent protective order.
+However, it can be extended by the victim within that seventy-two hour period if he or she files for a preliminary protective order in the Juvenile and Domestic Relations District Court.
+The preliminary protective order, if granted, remains in effect until the court can conduct an evidentiary hearing to determine whether or not the protective order should be made into a permanent protective order.